0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 		if (!NT_SUCCESS(status))
 			return FLT_PREOP_SUCCESS_NO_CALLBACK;
 ```
-Since the mapped page writer flush precisly takes one write, we can reliably capture both of our datapoints in pre write, as we know about the state of the file before the write and we know what is going to be written.
+Since the mapped page writer flush precisly takes one write, we can reliably capture both of our datapoints at pre write.
+We have  the state of the file before the write and we know what is going to be written.
 RansomGuard simulates the write in memory as demonstrated below:
 ```cpp
 	auto& WriteParams = Data->Iopb->Parameters.Write;
 		if (WriteParams.Length == 0)